Alfonse M. D'Amato United States Courthouse: Architecture

 The courthouse was designed by Richard Meier.
-It opened in 2000 and is the third largest federal courthouse in the United States (after the Thomas F. Eagleton United States Courthouse and Daniel Patrick Moynihan United States Courthouse) and the largest building on Long Island outside of New York City.
+It opened in 2000 and is the third largest federal courthouse in the United States (after the Thomas F. Eagleton United States Courthouse and Daniel Patrick Moynihan United States Courthouse) and the 3rd tallest and 2nd biggest building overall on Long Island outside of New York City.
 The 12-story building contains 870000 sqft, 23 courtrooms and 24 judge's chambers, as well as a law library.
 Its main entrance is via its signature conical drum.
 Courtrooms have two-story high ceilings, and the upper floor hallways have expansive views of the Great South Bay, Fire Island and the Atlantic Ocean.

 The courthouse is one of the buildings constructed on the grounds of the former 788 acre Central Islip Psychiatric Center, which was decommissioned in 1996 after its last remaining patients were relocated.
 Other structures on the former hospital's grounds include the New York Institute of Technology, Fairfield Properties Ballpark (home to the Long Island Ducks), Islip Town Fire Museum, Touro Law School and the Cohalan County Court Complex for Suffolk County.

 Use

-The other courthouse for the Eastern District of New York is the Theodore Roosevelt Federal Courthouse in downtown Brooklyn.
+The other courthouse for the Eastern District of New York is the Theodore Roosevelt United States Courthouse in downtown Brooklyn.
 This building is the first federal courthouse on Long Island outside of New York City.
 It replaced six leased locations in Nassau and Suffolk counties.
 Since June 2015, the building has also been the location of the Long Island Office of Disability Adjudication and Review, which handles appeals of Social Security Administration determinations.

 The Gallery of Shorthand is located in the building's lobby immediately inside the main entrance.
 The educational exhibit traces the development of shorthand, stenography and court reporting from ancient times to the present in many parts of the world.
 On display are examples of shorthand from the ancient Middle East and China, as well as books about stenographic techniques from various countries and numerous stenotype machines from different periods and for different languages.